 Design Solution #2- Organizing Recruitment Events

 With millennials dominating the workplace, hiring managers are expected to perform marketing stunts.
-Recruitment has noe become more of a marketing event.
+Recruitment has now become more of a marketing event.
 Hence, organizations should proactively participate in job fairs and work on employer branding.
-Sponsor business meetups at your organization, invite thought leaders for a podcast and invite your target candidates to attend such sessions.
-Let them get an feel of your organization culture.
+Sponsor business meetups at your organization, invite thought leaders for a podcast, and invite your target candidates to attend such sessions.
+Let them get a feel of your organization’s culture.
 This is one way for senior management to interact with the candidates.

 Design Solution #3- Defining a Candidate Persona

 Create a realistic, attractive job description and a well-defined candidate persona.
 At times, it may be tempting for the hiring managers to go overboard and list out too many skills expected out of the candidate.
 But, this can greatly put off your candidate from applying.
 Instead, differentiate the requirements as ‘must-to-have and ‘ nice-to-have in your job ad.
 Talk to your existing top-performing candidates to create a realistic candidate persona.